What You Should Know About Re:Sound and Neighbouring Rights

 While Re:Sound performs extensive outreach to inform businesses of their licensing obligations, it is the responsibility of the organization to obtain the proper licence(s) for the particular use of music in its course of business.
 All Re:Sound tariffs are certified by the Copyright Board of Canada, and are legally enforceable.

 CAPACOA members and members of affiliate presenting networks are subject to special remittance conditions pursuant to an agreement between CAPACOA and Re:Sound.
-For more information, attend one of our webinars or contact Frédéric Julien.
+For more information, visit this page.